 This is not the world they expected.
 When the Messiah came, they expected the golden age.
-They had no idea of a coming and a leaving, and a long period of time and a return.
-And they’re now looking at this with shock and wonder.
-And what has to come into their minds is pretty obvious, it’s what would come into my mind.
-The world s going to get worse.
+They had no idea of a coming and a leaving, and a long period of time, and a return.
+And they're now looking at this with shock and wonder.
+And what has to come into their minds is pretty obvious.
+It's what would come into my mind.
+The world is going to get worse.
 He starts out in verse 8 by talking about religious deception.
-There are going to be many who come along saying, “I am He, the time is at hand.”
-They’re going to call you to follow them, the proliferation of false forms of Christianity.
-And by the way, these things are described in Matthew 24 as parallel to birth pangs.
-Birth pangs which grow ever more intense until they are at their extreme intensity, just before birth.
+There are going to be many who come along saying, "I am He, the time is at hand."
+They're going to call you to follow them, the proliferation of false forms of Christianity.
+And by the way, these things are described in Matthew 24 as parallel to birth pangs, birth pangs which grow ever more intense until they are at their extreme intensity, just before birth.

-Now remember, they’re not theologians, they’re simple working men.
-They’re not theologians.
-They don’t even have a New Testament to lean on.
-And their question in their minds and the Lord knows it is, can we survive until Jesus gets back?
-They don’t know how long it’s going to be.
-They think it’s probably weeks or months.
-Turns out two thousand years later He still hasn’t returned, but then a day with the Lord is as a thousand years, and a thousand years is a day.
-They don’t know how they’re going to hang on.
+Now remember, they're not theologians, they're simple working men.
+They're not theologians.
+They don't even have a New Testament to lean on.
+And their question in their minds and the Lord knows it is: Can we survive until Jesus gets back?
+They don't know how long it's going to be.
+They think it's probably weeks or months.
+Turns out 2,000 years later He still hasn't returned, but then a day with the Lord is as 1,000 years, and 1,000 years is a day.
+They don't know how they're going to hang on.

-And so, Jesus adds verses 18 and 19.
-So important.
-“Yet not a hair of your head will perish, by your endurance you will gain your lives.”
-Not a hair of your head will perish, by your endurance you will gain your lives.
-Do you know what He’s saying in those words?
-You’re going to survive, you and all who follow you, entrusting Me will survive.
-That’s the big picture.
+And so, Jesus adds verses 18 and 19, so important.
+"Yet not a hair of your head will perish.
+By your endurance you will gain your lives."
+Not a hair of your head will perish.
+By your endurance you will gain your lives.
+Do you know what He's saying in those words?
+You're going to survive, you and all who follow you, in trusting Me will survive.
+That's the big picture.

 Now this introduces us to a very important subject and a very, very hotly debated subject.
-It is really one of the oldest debates in all biblical doctrine, it is the debate over the issue of the permanence of salvation.
+It is really one of the oldest debates in all biblical doctrine.
+It is the debate over the issue of the permanence of salvation.
 Some of you have come from churches where you were told that you could lose your salvation, right?
 You have it now, be careful, you could lose it.
-That’s been a popular view for a long, long time, not only in America but in other parts of the world as well.
-That’s what this intended to deal with.
-You know, there are some pastors who say, “Oh, we don’t want to get into debates like that.”
+That's been a popular view for a long, long time, not only in America but in other parts of the world as well.
+That's what this is intended to deal with.
+You know, there are some pastors who say, "Oh, we don't want to get into debates like that."
 Really.
-You just want to let people go on thinking they could lose their salvation, is that helpful?
+You just want to let people go on thinking they could lose their salvation?
+Is that helpful?
 Is that a good thing?
-I don’t think so.
+I don't think so.

 To put it another way, having once been forgiven by grace apart from any good works of my own, can I by some bad works of my own have my forgiveness cancelled?
 No small issue, folks, no small issue.
-And the answer to the question is one of the cardinal doctrines of the Christian faith that cannot be avoided...it need not be avoided, it’s unmistakably clear what the Bible teaches.
+And the answer to the question is one of the cardinal doctrines of the Christian faith.
+It cannot be avoided.
+It need not be avoided.
+It's unmistakably clear what the Bible teaches.

 Chapter 5, our Lord speaking again in verse 24, "Truly, truly I say to you, he who hears My word and believes Him who sent Me has eternal life and does not come into judgment but has passed out of death into life."
 And you don't go out of life back into death, to go out of death back into life again, hopefully.
 It is eternal.